QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 **IntelliJ**

-Do not use IntelliJ for this TP (IntelliJ is only good for projects not "test-driven development" like this), trying VSCode for this one would be better.
+Do not use IntelliJ for this TP (IntelliJ is good for projects, not test-driven like this), trying VSCode for this one would be better.
 Then switch or try IntelliJ for others.
 But just in case, [here is your tutorial](idea.md).